 While there is no approximate timetable, and each child is different, here are some basic tips for keeping your child or children safe when they are home alone:

 What are some things I need to consider before leaving my child home alone?

 One of the best ways to ensure your child will be safe at home alone is to install a home security system.
 It not only protects your children from potential danger, but with new technological advances, parents can keep an eye on the house from their smartphones.
 While you are away from the home, apps from Rocky Mount security systems and other similar ones can alert you via email or text message if something changes in the security system, such as the alarm being triggered or turned off.
 Plus, new home security systems come with smoke and carbon monoxide detectors, offering even more security to your home.

 2. Phone Rule

 When leaving your kids home alone, set up a rule where they must be near the home phone or their personal cell phone at all times.
-Set times where you will call or text them to check-in and make sure everything is fine.
+Set times when you will call or text them to check in and make sure everything is fine.